 - CareersNZ has a step-by-step guide of how to find a job in New Zealand.

-- JustLanded and AngloInfo both have thorough guides that highlight the major job search options for New Zealand.
+- JustLanded has a thorough guide that highlights the major job search options for New Zealand.

 - BackpackingMatt has a gigantic and really useful post entitled, “15 Tips for Your First Experience Backpacking in New Zealand.”